oceanprotocol/docs/discover/faq.md

 </details>

 <details>What is the best time to lock OCEAN to avoid high gas fees?
 Do I need to approve twice?

 <summary>What is the best time to lock OCEAN to avoid high gas fees?
 Do I need to approve twice? </summary>

-When gas prices are low, which you can check at https://www.useweb3.xyz/gas, the locking process occurs in two phases.
+When gas prices are low, which you can check [here](https://www.useweb3.xyz/gas), the locking process occurs in two phases.
 Initially, you must approve the amount you wish to lock, and subsequently, you execute the lock transaction.
 If you've previously approved the desired amount for locking, there's no need to repeat the approval step.
 You only need to approve once, unless you intend to lock a higher amount than what you've already approved.

 </details>

 <details>

 <summary>What about passive stakers — people who just want to stake in one place and be done?</summary>